 Heather from Trimm Travels recommends:

 The Embassy Suites Charleston Historic District is the perfect place for families.
 For starters, every room is a suite giving that extra space a family needs.
-It’s conveniently located right in the heart of Charleston and is in walking distance to so many area attractions.
+It’s conveniently located right in the heart of Charleston and is within walking distance to so many area attractions.
 Throw in a complimentary made-to-order breakfast and nightly cocktail/hors d’oeuvres receptions and it’s perfect!
 Oh, and kids will love its castle-like exterior.
 It was once the location of the original Citadel Military College!

 We stayed at a Hampton Inn across the river in Point Pleasant because we had rewards points I wanted to redeem.
 I am always trying to save money when we travel and even though it would have been nicer to have stayed in the downtown area, I chose free!
 Click to see how to use credit cards to save on family travel and how we get free hotel stays.